hyuntaekim1738/ReactTutorial/README.txt

 REACT TUTORIAL:
-This project uses React and Typescript to create a basic application for the purpose of learning React, which organizes the page into components for reusable and modular code.
+This tutorial follows along with the video: https://youtu.be/SqcY0GlETPk This project uses React and Typescript to create a basic application for the purpose of learning React, which organizes the page into components for reusable and modular code.
 React creates a Javascript virtual DOM from a component tree, which is an in memory representation of the component tree.
 When the state of the component changes, it changes it in the virtual DOM and then updates